MileHacker Logo

 City Transit Dive

-Micros and Colectivos: These tiny, colorful buses and shared taxis operate on fixed routes throughout the city, displaying route numbers on its windshields.
+Micros and Colectivos: These tiny, colorful buses and shared taxis operate on fixed routes throughout the city, displaying route numbers on their windshields.
 You can be them anywhere along their route by waving your hand.

 Efficiency & Accessibility